 Let the jars cool on a towel for up to 24 hours – check the seals by pushing down in the center of the lid.
 If the center of the lid doesn’t pop up, it’s sealed.

-Any jars that did not seal should be placed back in the water bath canner, or you may refrigerate for up to 3 weeks (or freeze for up to 1 year).
+Any jars that did not seal should be placed back in the water bath canner.
+Or refrigerate for up to 3 weeks.